PatrickD321/Credit_Risk_Analysis/README.md

        ## Summary

        In credit risk situations, sensitivity of detecting high risk candidates than how accurately the algorithm used to determine transactions are at this level of risk.
-The        models used in deliverable 1, the modles
+The        models used in deliverable 1 all show a reasonable amount of accuracy (precision) and sesitivity with the SMOTE algoritm returning the highest values of all three. , the modles
        Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.